 9.7.2.1.
-Subset selection
+Accepted count limit

 When there are many possible moves, it becomes inefficient to evaluate all of them at every step.
 To evaluate only a random subset of all the moves, use:

 • An acceptedCountLimit integer, which specifies how many accepted moves should be evaluated during each step.
 By default, all accepted moves are evaluated at every step.